Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “NX has been used long and successfully together with Teamcenter,” says Anton Dumin, CIO, AO AEM Technologies.
 “But we had to use in-house solutions for process planning.
 So we wanted to switch the process planning from the legacy systems to Teamcenter.
 We needed an end-to-end process related to product structure, and separate design and engineering BOMs.
 All this is available in Teamcenter.”

 The company had a patchwork automation infrastructure consisting of both in-house and off-the-shelf systems.
 The process planning strategy was unacceptable: two systems were used to manage product structure, and three systems stored the regulatory information.
 It was no longer possible to improve and maintain the legacy solutions; it was hard to predict the process planning timeframes and there was no real integration with the SAP® solution for enterprise resource planning (ERP).

 As the number of orders grew dramatically, the process planning insufficiency became obvious and some appropriate steps had to be taken.
-One of the primary steps was launching a project to switch the process planning completely to the solutions from Siemens PLM Software.
+One of the primary steps was launching a project to switch the process planning completely to the solutions from Siemens Digital Industries Software.
 The project’s key objectives included the following.